Shatter is Potent but it is Not Pure

 The process of the extraction, the solvent used in that process, and the post-extraction process (oftentimes referred to as “purging”) all dictate the consistency, purity, potency, and ultimately the moniker for the final product.
 “Shatter” (butane hash oil or “BHO”) is extracted using butane, or a combination of butane and other gases, and is a hard, translucent glass-like product that has been stabilized during the post-extraction processes.
 Shatter is rumored to be the “purest” form of cannabis.
 However, stating this is misleading, much like stating that Molly is the “purest” form of MDMA (which we debunked in this previous blog).

 When something is labeled or marketed as “pure,” it means that it is not mixed or adulterated with any other substance or material.
-There is almost always residual solvent left in shatter since a solvent is used during the extraction process.
-In highly regulated markets such as Colorado, the residual parts per million (ppm) of the solvent used is required to be listed on the label, in addition to the nutrients and chemicals used in growing the cannabis that is ultimately turned into concentrate.
+There is almost always residual solvent left in shatter since a solvent is used during the extraction process (which would be known as an “organic impurity,” a natural byproduct of production).
+In highly regulated markets such as those in Colorado, the residual parts per million (ppm) of the solvent used is required to be listed on the label, in addition to the nutrients and chemicals used in growing the cannabis that is ultimately turned into concentrate.

 If you are in a legal market, you can minimize the harm associated with dabbing if you purchase concentrate from a state regulated dispensary that will likely have minimum safety standards for the product.
-If you are purchasing concentrates on the black market, the same advice applies as if you were purchasing any other drug–know your substance, know your source, know your dose, and know your body and mind.
-And know that when you are getting shatter, you are not getting something that is pure, or unadulterated.
+If you are purchasing concentrates on the illicit market, the same advice applies as if you were purchasing any other drug: know your substance, know your source, know your dose, and know your body and mind.
+And know that when you are getting shatter, you are not getting something that is “pure.”
 There will be residual solvent in the shatter, and that is something that, over long term exposure, may have detrimental effects on your health.

 DanceSafe neither condemns nor condones drug use.
 The purpose of #MythBusterMonday is to help stop the spreading of misinformation and to help break the stigma surrounding drugs and drug use.
 We at DanceSafe believe in drug policy rooted in science, compassion, and public health.